How it works

 Passauto_stop_minutes when creating a computer:

-auto_stop_minutes to 0 to explicitly disable auto-stop (paid plans only).
+auto_stop_minutes to 0 to explicitly disable auto-stop.

 Restarting auto-stopped computers